 During this process I debated so many options as to where I want to go career wise.
 It would have been easy to stay in my profession – but my heart simply wouldn’t let me.
 There are just too many things out there that excite me, and the yearning to have more purpose is not one that I can ignore.

-On this journey, I realized that being a photographer is a gift that I lost sight of.
+But on this journey, I also realized that being a photographer is a gift that I lost sight of.
 That in itself is a purpose – documenting people’s lives and capturing their families stories, for future generations.
-So for now I will continue to do some photography work for existing clients, while in transition to this new world.
-In my heart, creativity is something I will always need in my life.
-But, I will never stop being multi-passionate, it’s just how my brain works.
+So I will continue to do some photography work, as creativity is something I will always need in my life.
+I will never stop being multi-passionate, it’s just how my brain works.
 And i’ve accepted that this is perfectly ok.

 In the last 3 years I have trained to be a Health & Wellness coach, and I have completed training in Couples Coaching, Reiki, Rewind Therapy & Therapeutic Life coaching.
 I built 3 online businesses.
 It’s time to consolidate it all.
 And stop amassing certificates, as these mean nothing without action.
 I know this now.
 Learning was a process I had to go through, and it was simply based on fear.
 My fear of no longer being an expert with years of experience, and going from expert to novice status.

 But we all have to start somewhere.
 Fear and perfectionism are exactly what stop us from change.

 In all the learning, and being in process I learned one big lesson.
 EVERYTHING is about connection.
 If you are not connected with yourself, it’s incredibly difficult to be connected with others.
 And without AUTHENTIC connections, even when surrounded by other people, life can be lonely.
 Nurturing yourself is the key to being able to give back to others, and to the wider community.
 But for most this doesn’t come easily.